RandomNoobster/IT1901-Chore-Manager/chore-manager/README.md

 |:--:|
 |State diagram for the application|

-The applications contain many views, that we will call pages.
+The application contains many views, that we will call pages.
 We will now go more in-depth on what the different pages do and how a user will traverse through them.

 ### Login page
 When a user runs the application, they get presented with the login page.
 Here the user can create a new account by clicking "Create user", or log in to an existing one.
 After filling in the details and clicking "Log in" the user will be taken to one of two pages.
 If the account has not yet been assigned to a collective, the user will be taken to the "Join collective" page.
 Otherwise, the user will be taken to the main calendar page.